ncbi/vadr/documentation/advbuild.md

 3. Analyze the results by looking for common failure modes, and investigate the sequence characteristics that are responsible for them.
-This will be characteristics not present in the reference sequences.
-Classify these characteristics into major and minor types:
+These will be characteristics not present in the reference sequences that are present in some or many of the training sequences.
+Update the model to accomodate these failure modes.

-   *Major*: these are common to a majority or large fraction of sequences but don't exist in the reference sequence.
-To address these, we probably want to pick a new representative sequence(s) that includes these characteristics.
-This means we will return to step 1 for another iteration of the three steps.

-   *Minor*: these exist in a smaller fraction of sequences, and don't exist in the reference sequence.
-For these characteristics, we may be able to update our models without rebuilding them from new reference sequences.

-If the initial sequences chosen in the first iteration turn out to representative enough that there are no major characteristics in step 3, then we can likely stop at the end of iteration 1 and update the model(s) to tolerate the minor characteristics.

-But if there are one or more major characteristics identified in step 3, we will want to do an additional iteration of all three steps.
-Two iterations of all three steps are usually enough to build a nearly optimal model(s).

-This tutorial will walk you through the approach that I took when building RSV models, using two iterations of the approach outlined above.
-The tutorial is long and detailed, and not all of it may be relevant for what you are interested in.
-For example, if you are only interested in fine-tuning existing models to tolerate minor characteristics of some viral sequences, you may only want to look at the X.
+If in step 3 there are one or more characteristics found that occur in the majority of training sequences, it makes sense to pick a new reference sequence that includes those characteristics and rebuild our models.
+We can then rerun `v-annotate.pl` and pick up with analyzing the results in step 3 again.

+Next, we want to investigate characteristics that cause failures in a minority of sequences.
+For any that are deemed to be allowable, due to valid biological variability (not due to sequencing errors or other artifacts) we want to update our models to allow them.
+There are several strategies/methods for how we can do that.

+In this tutorial, we will follow these three steps in building an RSV library.
+This tutorial is long and detailed and can be followed along step by step by rerunning the commands locally, just by reading, or just for reference for specific examples of analyzing results and updating VADR models.

-# RSV model building tutorial, divided into six steps:
+# RSV model building tutorial

 <details>

 <summary>

-## Iteration 1, step 1: build model(s) from initial reference sequence(s)
+## Step 1: build model(s) from initial reference sequence(s)

 </summary>

 ### Determine good reference sequence(s) to use

+For viruses with multiple subtypes, genotypes, or serotypes, it makes sense to build at least one model for each.
 There are two RSV subtypes, RSV-A and RSV-B, so the first step I took was to pick reference sequences for each subtype.

 A good strategy is often to start with a RefSeq sequence if any are available.
 In this case there are two RefSeq sequences which can be found on the [NCBI virus resource](#https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/), by selecting the "Search by virus" button and entering "RSV".
 The top suggestion will be "Human orthopneumovirus (taxid 11250)", which is a another name for RSV.
 At the time of writing, the top two sequences listed in the resulting list will be RefSeq sequences `NC_038235` (subgroup A) and `NC_001781` (subgroup B).
 You can also filter to only RefSeq sequences using the "Sequence type" filter.

----

 ### Build initial models from reference sequence(s)